game-exchange-token/gxt/spec.md

 ## Overview
 GXT (Game Exchange Token) is a compact, copy-paste friendly format for sharing encrypted messages between two parties.
-A GXT is a string token that starts with `gxt:` and encodes a compressed CBOR record with an embedded signature, payload and stable id.
+A GXT is a string token that starts with `gx`, followed by a character that represents the payload kind + `":"` and encodes a compressed CBOR record with an embedded signature, payload and stable id.

 ```
-token = "gxt:" + Base58btc( zstd( CBOR([ version, verification_key, encryption_key, kind, payload, parent, id, signature ]) ) )
+token = "gxt:" + Base58btc( zstd( CBOR([ version, verification_key, encryption_key, payload, parent, id, signature ]) ) )
 ```

 - `version` — protocol version (currently `1`).